 Wash the calamondins well to remove any grit or residue.

 Slice the calamondins in half crosswise.
 Remove the seeds and discard.
 Juice the calamondins until you have 1 1/2 cups of juice and set the skins aside.

 Place a calamondin rind on a cutting board and flatten it out.
 Use a very sharp knife and slice the skins very thinly.
 Repeat this until you have about 3/4 cup of calamondin strips.

 In a large, heavy pan combine the calamondin juice, sliced rinds, water and sugar.
 Heat until the sugar is dissolved and bring to a boil, stirring occasionally.
 Reduce the heat to medium and continue to cook the mixture for 15 minutes.
+Add the butter a little at time to help reduce the foaming and scum that can develop.
 Then start to watch for "the signs" that it's done.